Parent Wellbeing Webinar – Key Messages

 We’ve designed the Grow Your Mind School Program to be available at a discounted rate for educators who personally invest in the Program and are committed to providing the best wellbeing education to their students.
 This subscription is licensed exclusively to individuals and cannot be used by schools or organisations.
 If you have any questions or would like to discuss further, please don’t hesitate to reach out.

-Refer your school to the Grow Your Mind Program and you get a full refund and your school receives a 20% discount.
+Refer your school to the Grow Your Mind Program, and when they purchase five (5) or more licences, you’ll receive a full refund and your school also receives a 20% discount.

 Login for Schools signed after 11th October 2023